 The Authority shall not engage in any unlawful discriminatory practice or policy in providing financing or other assistance for any housing.
-Financing for such housing and occupancy therein shall be equally available to all qualified persons, regardless of race, creed, color, national origin, ancestry, sex, gender identity or expression, marital status, families with children, age, lawful source of income, familial status, learning disability or physical or mental disability, sexual orientation or civil union status.
+Financing for such housing and occupancy therein shall be equally available to all qualified persons regardless of race, creed, color, national origin or ancestry, sex, sexual orientation, gender identity or expression or erased criminal history record information, as defined in Connecticut General Statute section 46a-80a.
+The Authority shall require that the contractors and subcontractors engaged in the construction or rehabilitation of such housing shall take affirmative action to provide equal opportunity for employment without discrimination as to race, creed, color, national origin or ancestry, sex, sexual orientation, gender identity or expression or erased criminal history record information as to race, creed, color, national origin or ancestry, sex, sexual orientation, gender identity or expression or erased criminal history record information as to race, creed, color, national origin or ancestry, sex, sexual orientation, gender identity or expression or erased criminal history record information.

-The Authority shall require that contractors or subcontractors engaged in the construction or rehabilitation of housing with construction financing by the Authority provide equal employment opportunity to all persons, regardless of race, color, religious creed, age, marital status, national origin, ancestry, sex, gender identity or expression, intellectual disability, mental disability or physical disability, including, but not limited to, blindness, unless it is shown by such contractor that such disability prevents performance of the work involved, sexual orientation or civil union status and comply with the affirmative action requirements of section I, E-7 entitled "Affirmative Action Policy" of these procedures as amended.